CoRoT-7: Planetary system

 The primary star is orbited by the super-Earth exoplanets CoRoT-7b and CoRoT-7c, both discovered in 2009.
 A third planet CoRoT-7d, initially proposed in a 2010 study, was confirmed in 2022.
 The discovery of the inner planet was made using the transit method by the CoRoT program.
 CoRoT-7b is notable for its relatively small size, compared to other exoplanets known at the time.

-Because of their closeness to their star, these exoplanets cannot be seen in a telescope; only their gravitational effect can be detected by the Doppler effect on the star's electromagnetic spectrum (radial velocity method), as well as transits of planet b.
+Because of the large difference in brightness between them and their parent star, these exoplanets cannot be seen in a telescope; only their gravitational effect can be detected by the Doppler effect on the star's electromagnetic spectrum (radial velocity method), as well as transits of planet b.
 This star was reported to have stellar activity, making the confirmation process for CoRoT-7b more difficult.
 In fact, mass estimates are affected by large uncertainty due to stellar activity that perturbs the radial velocity measurements needed to "weigh" the planets.

-CoRoT-7d was first proposed by A. P. Hatzes et al in 2010 by the radial velocity method.
+CoRoT-7d was first proposed by A. P. Hatzes et al. in 2010 by the radial velocity method.
 The existence of CoRoT-7d was disputed by a 2014 study, which concluded that the radial velocity signal was more likely to be an artifact of the stellar rotation.
 However, a 2022 study provided strong evidence for the existence of this planet, and it is now listed as a confirmed planet in the NASA Exoplanet Archive.
 CoRoT-7d's mass is 17.1 times that of Earth, but its volume and diameter are unknown.
 One year on CoRoT-7d would be equivalent to 8.966 days on Earth.